CalvinWu4/inDoors/README.md

 ## Notes
 This extension works on the LinkedIn urls: `https://linkedin.com/jobs/`, `https://linkedin.com/jobs/search/`, `https://linkedin.com/my-items/saved-jobs/`, `https://www.linkedin.com/jobs/view/*`, and `https://www.linkedin.com/company/*` on both the logged in and guest sessions.

 The fewer reviews a company has, the less likely Glassdoor will correctly find it.
 To improve chances of the finding the correct company, inDoors will strip the company name of company suffixes and text after colons, dashes, vertical bars, parentheses, and commas (except for Inc), only look at the top 3 search results, prioritize exact matches over the number of reviews, redo a search with the company name stripped of any locations using NLP, and finally use the mappings in [`misdirected-names.js`]("/src/js/misdirected-names.js") (e.g. Hearst Magazines on Linkedin should refer to Hearst on Glassdoor).
-Pull requests on those files are welcome.
+Pull requests on that file are welcome.

 ### Dark Reader